mrcalexandre/mrcalexandre/README.md

 - 🚀 I am currently working at [Crisp](https://crisp.chat) as a Full-Stack Engineer
 - 🎓  I have studied Computer Science and Web Development at IUT of Lannion.
 - 👨‍💻  I’m currently learning about [Next.js](https://github.com/vercel/next.js)
-- 🌱 I am currently reading [The Three-Body Problem by Liu Cixin](https://www.goodreads.com/book/show/20518872-the-three-body-problem)
+- 🌱 I am currently reading [When Things Fall Apart: Heart Advice for Difficult Times](https://www.goodreads.com/book/show/687278.When_Things_Fall_Apart)
 - 📫 You can reach out to me on [Twitter](https://twitter.com/mrcalexandre) or via [Email](https://alexandremouriec.com/contact)

 ### 🛠 Languages